khmarbaise/test-maven-eventspy/README.md

 Test for EventSpy

-ATTENTION: Runnin the integration tests via
+ATTENTION: Running the integration tests via

 ```
-mvn -Prun-its clean veriy
+mvn -Prun-its clean verify
 ```
-will run correctly with Maven 3.1.1... if you don't have set any value in MAVEN_OPTS (https://issues.apache.org/jira/browse/MINVOKER-172).
+will run correctly with Maven 3.1.1...and above if you don't have set any value in MAVEN_OPTS (https://issues.apache.org/jira/browse/MINVOKER-172).

+For Maven 3.3.X you don't need to bother about MAVEN_OPTS.

 Parent Check
 ------------